 If you do not pay by midnight the day after the crossing, you will be sent a Dart Charge Penalty Charge Notice and the amount will increase to £70.
 The amount is discounted to £35 provided that payment is made within a strict period of 14 days beginning with the date of service of the PCN.
 The applicable Dart Charge will also be added to the Penalty Charge Notice (which in the case of cars is set at £2.50).

-If you do not pay or make representations against the Dart Charge Penalty Charge Notice before the end of the period of 28 days beginning with the date of service of the notice, a charge certificate may be issued and the penalty charge of £70 increases by 50% to £105.
-A different charge certificate is issued depending on whether the road user had made representation, an appeal or neither.
+If you do not pay or make representations against the Penalty Charge Notice before the end of the period of 28 days beginning with the date of service of the notice, a charge certificate may be issued and the penalty charge of £70 increases by 50% to £105.
+A different charge certificate is issued depending on whether representation had been made.
 The Charge Certificate is deemed ‘served’ on the second day after it is posted.

-Failure to make payment within 14 days of service of the notice may result in the registration of the debt at the County Court.
-If full payment is not received within 21 days of a Court Order a warrant of control may then be issued to Bailiffs/Enforcement Agents to recover the payments due.
+Failure to make payment within 14 days of service of the notice may result in the registration of the debt at the County Court (your credit rating will NOT be affected).
+If full payment is not received within 21 days, a warrant of control may then be issued to Bailiffs/Enforcement Agents to recover the payments due.
 At this stage you would also be liable for any additional bailiff/enforcement agent fees details of which can be read here.

 Can I appeal the Dart Charge?